Understanding External Pressure Failure in Pressure Vessels

 20191025_074824

-What is the external pressure failure of pressure vessels?
+Introduction to the external pressure failure of pressure vessels

 External pressure failure refers to the collapse or implosion of a pressure vessel due to the external pressure being greater than the internal pressure.
 This scenario is the opposite of what many pressure vessels are primarily designed to handle, which is containing high internal pressures.
 However, it’s crucial to design vessels to withstand both types of pressure differentials.